 This game takes a bit of advanced planning and relies on your guests having Facebook accounts.
 If you’re the host, take some time going through their profiles to find weird status updates from years ago.
 If your guests don’t post statuses, then look for something strange they might’ve posted on their feed.
 Type these out (leaving off the names), print them and have everyone at the dinner guess who wrote what.

-You will need strips of paper, 2 notepads and pens.
-Ask everyone to write 10 to 15 phrases, objects, nouns, people, etc, then mix up their papers in a bowl.
+You will need strips of paper, two notepads and pens.
+Ask everyone to write ten phrases, objects, nouns, and people, etc, then mix up their papers in a bowl.
 Split everyone into pairs or equal teams.

 Against the clock, in rounds of 30 seconds, one player from the first team must help their team guess the word drawn from the bowl, using drawing it only, no speaking.
 The team who gets the most answers correct out of a series of rounds is the winner.

 Drinking Jenga is a group drinking game if you’re in need of risky games to play at the table.
 There’s a bit of preparation needed in advance of the game.
 Get yourself a Jenga set and write on each block a one-line instruction using a marker pen.
 At your dinner, assemble the Jenga tower as you would for a normal game.
 Each person takes it in turn to pull a block from the tower while making sure it doesn’t topple over.

 Whatever instruction is written, they must do as it asks, e.g. everyone take a drink; tell a secret; do five pushups.
 Not every task needs to be be drink-related.
 Make sure everyone also pours a bit of their drink into a communal pint glass.
 Whoever topples the tower has to drink the communal glass.